jamesaevans/amplitude-dev-center/docs/data/sources/databricks.md

   - For **event** data, Amplitude imports rows with an `insert` operation.
   - For **user properties** and **group properties**, Amplitude imports rows with `insert` or `update` operations.
   - Amplitude ignores rows with `delete` operations for all data types.
-- Create joins to import data from multiple tables.

 ## Limitations